RichardHightower/json-parsers-benchmark/README.md

 Jackson and regular Boon are basically equivalent, Boon being slighly faster.

-BoonOverlay delays value parsing, so it's promissing if you're only interested in a small part of your JSON tree.
+BoonOverlay delays value parsing, so it's promising if you're only interested in a small part of your JSON tree.

 ## How to